 This webinar will focus on the meaning of mental wellbeing and the importance of resilience and a resilience-based approach in schools.

 This webinar explores the impact of the arrangements in the 2017 Children and Social Work Act and the 2018 update to 'Working Together to Safeguard Children' and equips school leaders and safeguarding leads with a valuable insight into the legal basis for change, areas of innovation and how schools can take advantage of the changes.

 In this webinar, Anna Bateman will be looking at an overview of the DfE green paper, including the plan for schools, the role of the mental health lead and mental health support teams.

-Our Essential CPD course in the role of the Designated Mental Health Lead provides you and your staff with the core content you need to ensure adherence with your the statutory requirements of the role.
+Our Essential CPD course in the role of the senior mental health lead provides you and your staff with the core content you need to ensure adherence with your the statutory requirements of the role.

 Schools can save £1,000s with our membership options.
 We have over 250 role-specific webinars and video courses available immediately and 50 added every academic year.